12–6 curveball

 The pitch is used throughout Major League Baseball.
-It has several nicknames, including the "yellow hammer".
+It has several nicknames, including the "yellow hammer" and "drop curveball".

 Movement

 The 12 to 6 curveball is the toughest type of curveball to hit, because it moves vertically, and has no horizontal break.
 The difference of the speed from a fastball and the break make the pitch difficult to hit if a pitcher uses it correctly in a pitching sequence.
 The 12 to 6 curveball is usually pitched from the overhand motion, as a three-quarters or sidearm delivery would cause the ball to break 2 to 8 instead of 12 to 6.
 The sharp vertical break on the 12–6 curveball is created when pitchers apply topspin to the ball with their fingers in the process of releasing it.

 Effectiveness

 Depending on the situation and the type of pitcher, the 12–6 curveball may be more or less effective.
 Against a batter with the same handedness as the pitcher, the 12 to 6 curveball has been proven to be a very effective pitch in general, but the pitch is much easier to hit if the batter is the opposite handedness of the pitcher, making an 11 to 5 curveball the more effective pitch type in that situation.
 The effectiveness of the pitch also depends on the ability of the pitcher to apply topspin to the ball, creating movement.
 When stats for a high level pitcher's average 12 to 6 curveball are factored in, the 12 to 6 and the 11 to 5 are much more effective than Major League Baseball's average throwers of the pitch due to the pitcher's high level of ability for that pitch.